-The above was something someone recently said to me, and the person who said it told me that they were quoting something said to them by someone else
+The title of this blog post is based on something someone recently said to me, and the person who said it told me that they were quoting something said to them by someone else.

-Apparently, according to the person I spoke to,
+Apparently, according to the person I spoke to what was exactly said to them was:

 “There is no research evidence that proves that pressurised/stimulation/dynamic training works”, but there is evidence to show that “it has been associated with a high risk of injuries”.

-The ‘nuts and bolts’ of this is to discourage organisations from having their staff undertake any pressurised role-play scenarios to avoid any risk of injury.
+Apparently, the aim of this statement is to discourage organisations from having staff undertake any pressurised role-play scenarios during physical restraint (also known as physical intervention/pmva/control and restraint, etc.) training to avoid any risk of injury.

 The Risk of Injury

-Dealing with the second statement first, there will, of course, be an increased risk of injury when running any dynamic/pressurised role-play scenario, and there is a duty under the Health & Safety At Work Act 1974, to ensure that any activity is run safely and in line with an assessment of risk (required for all hazardous activities).
+There will always be a risk of injury when delivering physical restraint training, especially when running any dynamic/pressurised role-play scenario, and there is a duty under the Health & Safety At Work Act 1974, to ensure that any activity is run safely and in line with an assessment of risk (required for all hazardous activities).

 The other thing that trainers have to consider is the fitness level of staff.
 For example, many staff now carry injuries that could be exacerbated (made worse) by the activity.